khanh27202/web-app-project/walkthroughs/part-2-frontend/portfolio-walkthrough.md

 mvn package appengine:run
 ```

-**Tip:** You can press the up arrow key to cycle through previous commands
+**Tip**: You can press the up arrow key to cycle through previous commands
 instead of retyping them.

 After your server is running again, click the